odinuv/web/en/apv/walkthrough/javascript/index.md

 In this article I want to introduce a *client-side* programming language called JavaScript.
 *Client-side* means, that scripts written in this language are executed in a web browser (client).
-This is a new thing which opens a lot of possibilities: you know that a browser is capable of rendering HTML with CSS, displaying images, maybe you know that you can also play video and audio in newer browsers using appropriate HTML tags (all this is very nice, but still the browser is a bit stupid).
+This is a new concept for you which opens a lot of possibilities: you know that a browser is capable of rendering HTML with CSS, displaying images, maybe you know that you can also play video and audio in newer browsers using appropriate HTML tags (all this is very nice, but still the browser is a bit stupid).
 Executing scripts in browser during the time when a visitor is viewing your website can